 - Complex conditional logic can be harder to express in natural language

-- Relatively new category โ fewer templates and community resources than mature no-code platforms
+- Relatively new category — fewer templates and community resources than mature no-code platforms

-What Is No-Code?
+:art: What Is No-Code?

 No-code development uses visual drag-and-drop builders to create applications without writing any code.
 You select pre-built components (buttons, forms, databases, charts), configure their properties, and connect them with visual logic flows.
+The result is a fully functional application without a single line of code — but with a significant learning investment.

 Key No-Code Tools (2026)